carpentries-incubator/julia-novice/_episodes/05-functions.md

 ~~~
 {: .language-julia}

-or in long form, by omitting the name:
+For completeness, this is how to define them in long form by omitting the name:

 ~~~
 function (windspeed, angle, weight)